tlevine/cloud-beds/readme.md

 * Is it available because a new person is moving in but not for a couple weeks?
 * Datetime posted
 * Datetime updated

+## How to
+Clear the cache.

+    make clean

+Run everything.

+    make

+Browse results.

+    sqlite3 craigslist.sqlite

+Move things to `/tmp` it doesn't thrash the hard drive.

+    make tmp

+Move things back from `/tmp` so they persist.

+    make disk